maxensas/xiletrade/README.md

 ## For further information :
 This program is free, closed-source not GNU GPL for now and still in development.

-### How to bring the project to life
+### YOU LIKE the program and whant to bring the project to life
-> #### IF YOU LIKE the program or/and want more features :
 You can help the project by donating using [PayPal](https://www.paypal.com/donate/?token=9zX_z7wnneHW8GsUxn-T3fUiqqPeFHfRCD9dAS8O21_n4CR6sXyJN4XmyjWwroo2cBZM2G) or becoming a new patron on [Patreon](https://www.patreon.com/xiletrade/), links can be found on tool itself.
 > #### CONTRIBUTORS with software knowledge for bug and features reports are also welcome.
 This program is developed in self-taught.
 Tickets system will be used soon.

 ### Special words about the game we like
-> #### Path of Exile is a highly complex and deep game that want to be accessible for all.
+Path of Exile is a highly complex and deep game that want to be accessible for all.
 Xiletrade will try to follow this pattern in development process and avoid all kind of abuse as long as GGG keep their politics about in-game trade mechanics.
 A full revamped can always be expected with the arrival of PoE 2, we never know.

 ### Personal contact